CiscoDevNet/project-mcgruff/README.md

    cd project-mcgruff
    ```

-1. Create a new instance connection key pair (i.e. named `mcgruff`) via **EC2/Network & Security/Key Pairs**.

-   **Note:** be sure to download and save the associated `PEM` file, as you will need this to decrypt the AD management instance's admin password - i.e. for RDP access.

 1. Create an S3 bucket - this will be used for Terraform state files.

-   Be sure keep encryption and bucket versioning default/enabled.
+   Be sure to keep encryption and bucket versioning enabled.

-   Then, update `terraform/infrastructure/provider.tf` and `terraform/infrastructure/provider.tf` S3 `backend` sections with your S3 bucket name and region.
+   Then, update `terraform/infrastructure/provider.tf` and `terraform/infrastructure/provider.tf` `terraform.backend` sections with your S3 bucket name and region.

 1. Edit `/terraform/global.tfvars`.

-   All values can be left commented/default except `domain_name` and `key_pair_name`, which must be provided.
+   All values can be left commented/default except `domain_name`, which must be provided (see [Pre-Requisites](#pre-requisites) above).

 1. First, create the infrastructure resources: